State of the World’s Fathers

 The report has also serves as a tool for activism and advocacy for Promundo and MenCare partners around the world, launched with government officials at the United States Congress, as well as at Parliaments in Sweden, the United Kingdom, Brazil, and more.
 The report’s executive summary has been or is in the process of being translated into Spanish, Portuguese, French, German, Russian, Serbian, Albanian, and other languages, and regional or country-specific reports have been developed for Africa and for Latin America and the Caribbean, as well as for Australia, Brazil, Uganda, Pakistan, and the Netherlands.

-Building on the successes of State of the World’s Fathers 2015, Promundo and a coalition of partners will launch the first State of America’s Fathers (SOAF) report in June 2016.
-Like State of the World’s Fathers, it will lay out a clear vision and policy suggestions for engaging men – in the United States – to promote gender equality and positive outcomes for women, children, and men.
+Building on the successes of State of the World’s Fathers 2015, Promundo and a coalition of partners launched the first State of America’s Fathers (SOAF) report in June 2016.
+Like State of the World’s Fathers, it outlined out a clear vision and policy suggestions for engaging men – in the United States – to promote gender equality and positive outcomes for women, children, and men.

 Learn more: www.sowf.men-care.org.